Suspects in Caleb Wilson hazing death appear in court as Wilson's family sits in front row

 Wilson's February 2025 death is being tried as one case.

-The Wilson family sat in the front row during the proceedings, with parents Corey and Urania Wilson sitting attentively next to their other children, Koren and Cory Jr.
+The Wilson family sat in the front row during the proceedings, with parents Corey and Urania Wilson sitting attentively next to their other children, Koren and Corey Jr.

 The district attorney’s office said it is still working with the lawyers to get all of the discovery on the case.
 All parties have decided to push the next court appearance back to Aug.
 19 for another motions hearing.